williamShuppert/williamShuppert/README.md

 ### Hey I'm Will! 👋

-💻 I'm a computer science major at Miami University.
+💻 I'm a Computer Science major at Miami University.

 <br>